 So, if you have a high demand item (or other assets that bad actors could profit from), and are building your own bot prevention solution, your team, no matter how large, is up against a very large community of smart, sophisticated bot operators who are making money in the resale market.
 This is their job.
 So when we prevent their purchase, they lose money.
 Are you prepared to assign your team to focus solely on bots, keeping up with the latest tools and techniques?

 Assuming you have built a solution to detect bots, how will you respond?
 Rate limiting is an obvious first step, but bots can easily move to a low and slow approach.
 Blocking is the logical next step but there is a high risk of blocking a legitimate customer as bot managers commonly use compromised, residential IP addresses readily available from Bulletproof proxy vendors.
-Prior to deploying our Bot Defense solution, customers with homegrown solutions inadvertently blocked large swaths of legitimate IP addresses, leading to many unhappy customers.
+Prior to deploying our API Spartan solution, customers with homegrown solutions inadvertently blocked large swaths of legitimate IP addresses, leading to many unhappy customers.

 Getting Help & the Network Effect